-NO(2022) 0.1667 EFTS OL, OC The philosophy of the life sciences.
+NO 0.1667 FFTS OL.
+OC 20 points The philosophy of the life sciences.
 Topics include the role of genes in development and evolution, the concept of genetic information and alternatives to it, problems in the practice of adaptive explanation, theoretical and moral issues surrounding nature conservation and genetic modification.
-36 PHIL points at 200-level or above